 Current RoHS Directive (2011/65/EU)

-Two list of exemptions are given in the Directive (Annex III and IV).
+Two lists of exemptions are given in the directive (Annex III and IV).

 The new Article 5 sets out the process for exemptions to be granted on the grounds that such inclusion doesn’t weaken the environmental and health protection of Regulation EC 1907/2006; and that their elimination or substitution via changes do not require use of items listed in Article 4(1) is scientifically or technically impracticable, the reliability of substitutes is not ensured; and finally, the total negative environmental, health and consumer safety impacts caused by substitution are enough to outweigh the total benefits of these.